Spring Allergies: How to Prepare for a High Allergy Season

 It’s important to have a safe place where you can recharge without worrying about the negative effects common allergens can have on your body.
 Most homes are fitted with air filtration in their HVAC systems, so make sure you check your filters and replace them when needed.
 For extra support, you can purchase a HEPA filter to remove pollen and animal dander from your home.

 When the body is already functioning in an inflammatory state, adding to the overload with toxic indoor cleaning products can be harmful.
 If you suffer from spring allergies, you’ll want to ensure that you use clean ingredients around your home.
-Check the ingredients lists on lotions and body products as well as laundry detergent and regular cleaning products.
+Check the ingredients lists on lotions and body products as well as laundry detergent and regular cleaning products, and switch to more natural versions if necessary.

 Tackling Spring Allergies Is Possible